newo-2001/MC-Modpack-Downloader/README.md

 - `--output-directory <path>` or `-o <path>` - The directory to store the downloaded files in
 - `--log-file <path>` - The file to log to
 - `--log-level <level>` - The lowest level of importance to log.
 Valid values are: be `debug`, `info`, `warn`, and `error`
+- `--manifest-file` - The file path of the modpack's manifest (only when using curseforge provider)

 > [!NOTE]
 > If you are using any of the options start with '-' or '--', an additional '--' following 'npm start' is required to indicate the start of the arguments to the actual script, this can be seen in the examples below.